ChonsShadow/meltingpot/README.md

 ### Manual install

-If you want to work on the Melting Pot source code, you can perform an editable installation as follows:
+If you want to work on the Melting Pot source code or inspect it more closely, you can perform an editable installation as follows:

 1. Clone Melting Pot: